+Interested professors and teachers should request a visit.
 Please note that requests are reviewed and scheduled on an ongoing basis throughout the year.
-Scheduling a visit is subject to availability.

-Classroom visits give students an opportunity to learn directly from New York Fed staff.
-These visits encourage active dialogue between students, educators, and New York Fed employees, and help develop students' analytical and critical thinking.
-The program also serves to complement a school's social studies, civics, history, economics and/or business curriculum.
+Classroom visits give students an opportunity to learn directly from New York Fed educators and subject matter experts.
+The program aims to advance understanding of the Federal Reserve and help develop students' economic and/or financial literacy skills, as a complement to an existing social studies, civics, history, economics, and/or business curriculum.

 During each visit, New York Fed staff present one of the following lessons: